darktable-org/dtdocs/content/module-reference/processing-modules/rgb-curve.md

 : Depending on the desired intent you can apply the RGB curve in two different modes

-: - "RGB, linked channels" mode applies the L-channel curve to all three channels in the RGB color space.
+: - _RGB, linked channels_: Apply the L-channel curve to all three channels in the RGB color space.

-: - "RGB, independent channels" allows you to adjust the R, G and B curves independently.
+: - _RGB, independent channels_: R, G and B curves can be adjusted independently.

 compensate middle grey
 : Select this to change the histogram display in the module.
 This option does not alter the processing but may assist when editing the curve.